ItaloEO/Planner/README.md

 # Planner
-Foi feito a refatoração do frontend do planner para adpatação do bacnkend
+Foi feito a refatoração do frontend do planner para adpatação do backend